-RN 204 Fundamentals- Skills
+RN 204B: Fundamentals - Skills

-The course is the fundamental theory and skills of professional nursing.
-An introductory unit provides the basis for understanding concepts such as body mechanics, positioning and mobility.
+The course focuses on the fundamental skills of professional nursing.
 The laboratory component provides practice of selected fundamental nursing skills, as well as psychomotor skills necessary for care of individuals requiring assistance with mobility, hygiene and comfort.
 Included are basic principles of health promotion, safety, infection prevention, and vital-sign assessment.
 Students have the opportunity to develop the beginning skills of a professional nurse through experiential learning.
 The Benner Model of Novice to Expert, the concepts from Jean Watson's Caring Theory, and NLN Roles of Practice, the nursing process, and Quality and Safety in Educating Nurses (QSEN) standards are used as curricular threads throughout the course.

-RN 206 Pathophysiology
+RN 206: Pathophysiology